emmamglass/Bacterial_Pathogens_GENRE_Database/README.md

 ## Reaction_annotations.py usage

-Reaction_annotations.py takes a list of species specific essential genes and converts them into KEGG orthologs by interfacing with KEGG.
-If a given essential gene is not found in the KEGG database,
+Reaction_annotations.py takes a list of species specific genes and converts them into KEGG orthologs by interfacing with KEGG.
+If a given essential gene is not found in the KEGG database, NA will be inserted in its place.